shawnkhoffman/zenith/README.md

 ## Bugs

-Zenith may struggle when encountering individuals who attack him without cause, putting him his defenses and withdrawing from the situation, and becoming easily distracted.
+Zenith may struggle when encountering individuals who attack him without cause, putting him in his defenses and withdrawing from the situation, and becoming easily distracted.
 Reassurance, comfort, and consistent follow-through are the best ways to address this issue.